You’ll probably have several doctors for your colorectal cancer treatments.

-With the guidance of your primary physician, your team may include these specialists:
+With the guidance of your main doctor, your team may include these specialists:

 - A medical oncologist, who will oversee your medical treatment and prescribe chemotherapy

 - A radiation oncologist, who will treat you with radiation

 - A colorectal surgeon, a general surgeon, or a surgical oncologist, who will do your surgery

 Your regular doctor should be able to recommend colorectal cancer specialists in your area.
 You could also check the websites of local hospitals or national organizations, like the American College of Surgeons or the American Society of Clinical Oncology.

 If you live in an area with a specialized cancer treatment center, you might want to start there.

 How Do I Build My Cancer Care Team?

 Look for experts.
 Depending on where you live, finding a specialist in colorectal cancer may not be easy.
 But it's always a good idea to try.